jdhakai1994/stock-tick/README.md

 # Stock-Tick

 This is a pseudo frontend web application for Stock Info using [Alpha Vantage](http://www.alphavantage.co/) API.
-The application is hosted here https://jdhakai1994.github.io/stock-tick/
+The application is hosted here at https://jdhakai1994.github.io/stock-tick/

 Technology Stack Used: `Angular 7` `Typescript 3` `Bootstrap 4` `HTML5` `CSS3`